A YTD correspondence for constant scalar curvature metrics: The main results

 \section{The main results}

 Let $(X,\omega)$ be a compact K\"ahler manifold.
-In the polarized setting, classical formulations of the Yau–Tian–Donaldson (YTD) conjecture aim to characterize the existence of constant scalar curvature Kähler (cscK) metrics using invariants associated to test configurations \cite{YYTD, Tian97, Don02}.
+Classical formulations of the Yau–Tian–Donaldson (YTD) conjecture aim to characterize the existence of constant scalar curvature Kähler (cscK) metrics using algebraic invariants associated to test configurations \cite{YYTD, Tian97, Don02,Der16,Sz15,BHJ17,Der18,SD18}.
 Our work fits within this general framework.
-While we do not address any specific version of the YTD conjecture from the literature, we do establish a YTD correspondence: we characterize existence of cscK metrics, using ample test configurations and a novel algebraic invariant.
-Our approach works equally well in the transcendental setting.
+While we do not address any specific version of the YTD conjecture from the literature, we do establish YTD correspondences that characterize existence of cscK metrics using test configurations and novel algebraic invariants.

 To start, we recall that there is a one-to-one correspondence (up to a constant) between K\"ahler metrics cohomologous to $\omega$ and the space of K\"ahler potentials:

 where $\ddc:=\frac{i}{2\pi}\partial\bar \partial.$ The study of canonical representatives on $\mathcal H_\omega$ goes back to questions of Calabi \cite{Ca54} and the famous theorem by Yau \cite{Yau78}.
 Relevant to our work, the cscK equation can be formulated as follows: